Filing U. S. District Court Complaint Pro Se

 16. The signed and sealed Summons must be served to Defendant and Defendant’s attorneys by U.S. Certified Mail only together with Complaint.
 It cannot be served by any other carrier, such as FedEx, UPS, or US Priority or regular mail.
 Return receipt for Certified Mail is not required.

-17. Defendant, if a federal agency, must file an Answer (or a response to your Complaint) within 60 days of service.
-Non federal defendant is required to submit an Answer within 21 days of service.
+18. Defendant, if a federal agency, must file an Answer (or a response to your Complaint) within 60 days of service.
+Non federal defendant is required to submit an Answer within 21 days of service, as non-federal entities are so required.

 18. Defendant will likely file a motion to dismiss the case based on procedural grounds, in lieu of filing an answer.